Index | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20 | 21 | 22 | 23 | 24

 Eugene Victor Tooms (the Monster of the Week of the episode "Squeeze") is back.
-He's about to be released from the psychiatric hospital, and when Mulder and Scully find out, they set out to stop him and expose him before he kills again.
+He's about to be released from the psychiatric hospital, and when Mulder and Scully find out, they set out to stop him and expose him before he takes his final victim needed for his re-hibernation.
 However, they're both under intense scrutiny due to their unorthodox handling of cases, and so Scully wants to make sure that they handle this investigation strictly by the book.

 - Cassandra Truth: Mulder is right about Tooms.
 He really is a horrifying Serial Killer with superpowers.
 Unfortunately, Mulder's testimony sounds crazy and isn't very credible, and so Tooms is released.

-- Covered in Gunge: Tooms covered in that yellow bile he produces carries a major squick factor.
+- Covered in Gunge: Tooms covered in that yellow bile he produces in the climax carries a major squick factor.

 - Establishing Character Moment: The scene in the car was really sweet.
 Most importantly:Scully: Mulder, I wouldn't put myself on the line for anybody but you.

 - For the Evulz: Tooms kills for sport, trying to get to his next victim through the toilet.
 Only when this challenge fails does he try a slightly opened window.

 - Foreshadowing: At the end of the episode, Mulder believes a change is coming.

 - Frame-Up/Wounded Gazelle Gambit: Tooms tries to frame Mulder in a beating by cutting himself and using one of Mulder's shoes to hit himself in the jaw.

 - Gunman with Three Names: Eugene Victor Tooms.